aaron-ng/Big-2-Poker/Big-Two/README.txt

 This game has a variety of different rule sets, each province in China most likely has its own rule set.
 The one coded is based on the rule set of Hong Kong and is the rule set that I play by.

 The base model has currently been completed.
-The end goal will to have three different bot levels (easy, medium, hard), as well as a simple GUI.
+The end goal will be to have three different bot levels (easy, medium, hard), as well as a simple GUI.

 ======================================
 How the game is played.